 Disclaimer: The items featured in this post were purchased at no cost from Uncommon Goods.
 The links in the post are not affiliate links, and all opinions are my own.
 Gift giving is rewarding.
 If you're like me, you probably love spending time choosing the right gift.
 What will pique the recipient's interest, delight them, … Continue reading “Thinking of You” Gift Guide.

 Self-care, in my mind anyway, can be a difficult practice to feel good about.
 I end up feeling like I'm indulging myself.
 I do think self-care can become self-centered.
 If in every situation I put my needs above the needs of others, I'm overstepping the purview of self-care.
-Self-care does not justify the elevation or magnification of … Continue reading A way to practice self-care without feeling guilty.
+Self-care does not justify the elevation or magnification of … Continue reading how to practice self-care without feeling guilty.